Events & Activities

 - Thanksgiving Feast

-It’s Jefferson PTA’s 2nd Annual Family Math Night!
-Join us on Thursday, January 31st, 6-7:30pm, for a fun evening filled with creative, hands-on math activities that will get your kids to think about and make sense of numbers!
+It’s Jefferson PTA’s 3rd Annual Family Math Night on February 11, 2020!
+Join us for a fun evening filled with creative, hands-on math activities that will get your kids to think about and make sense of numbers!

-In order for the evening to run smoothly, we need volunteers to facilitate the various stations on the evening of January 31st.
+In order for the evening to run smoothly, we need volunteers to facilitate the various stations.
 No math background or education experience is necessary!!!

 Volunteers will be asked to: